neos/Neos.EventSourcing/Readme.md

 The database schema for these models / projections needs to be created with Flow's regular Doctrine migration mechanism.
 That means: `./flow doctrine:migrationgenerate`, adjust and `./flow doctrine:migrate`.

-The corresponding Projection class for this example projection could look like this:
+The corresponding Projector class for this example projection could look like this:

 ```php
 namespace Acme\Application\Projection\Organization;